 evalin command with the first argument

-by the second argument command string, for example,
+'base' followed by the second argument command, for example,

 You can display the execution result of a MATLAB Function block line by omitting the terminating semicolon.
 If you do, execution results for the line are echoed to the MATLAB window during simulation.